About "VOCI" - Voices of Canton, Inc.

 Today, with a new mission and new leadership, Voices of Canton, Inc., is an auditioned chorus that is passionately pursuing its’ mission to educate, inspire and unite through the performance of choral art.
 At Voices of Canton, we engage people of all ages in our community through innovative choral music programming, such as:

-Sing Stark!: A pop-up style chorus that meets monthly at the Canton Brewing Company in downtown Canton.
+Sing Stark!: A pop-up style chorus that meets on the 1st Monday of every month at the Royal Docks Brewhouse and Cannery and the 3rd Wednesday of every month at the Canton Brewing Company in downtown Canton.

 Seniors Sing.
 A program that fosters the creation of choirs in assisted living homes and senior centers.